PROFESSORS AND RESEARCHERS

 Physical and sports activities, health, disability, HIV, gender, sexuality.

-– Works and project management:
+– Construction projects and project management:

 • S. Ruffié & S. Ferez (2013).
-Body, Sport, Disabilities (1): The Institutionalization of Disabled Sports (1954-2008).
+Body, Sport, Disabilities (1): The Institutionalization of the Disabled Sports Movement (1954–2008).
 Paris: Téraèdre, Coll.
 Passage aux actes.

 • S. Ferez & J. Thomas (2012).
 HIV & Sport: A Body Under Medical Constraint.
 Paris: Téraèdre, Coll.
 Passage aux actes.